Strength, something we all need!

 If we look at Ephesians 5:22-25, God tells us – Christ is the head of the church, HIS body, he is the savior.

-Before we can build our homes with our loved ones, we must be sure that our relationship is firm with the Lord first.
 If we understand that our security in our lives comes from the Lord – everything else will flow from it.
 Without that security, (we should remember that all of our security comes from him,) our protection against situations and trials that appear in ALL of our lives in very different circumstances will be like a broken shield, a blunt sword, a wall made of straw.

 ‘Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.
 And the rain fell, and the floods came, and the winds blew and beat on that house, but it did not fall, because it had been founded on the rock.’
 (Matthew: 7:24-25)